 - Personal and household goods repair and maintenance—$88,370

 - Land subdivision—$83,750

 - Support activities for water transportation—$78,330

 You can see that the averages in these industries are substantially higher than what's reported nationally.
 And it is worth noting that you can find a much higher average salary in certain states as well.
-The top five highest-paying regions in 2018 were New York, Alaska, the District of Columbia, Illinois, and Hawaii, where the average electrician salaries were $77,810, $76,330, $76,030, $75,820, and $75,810, respectively.
-And even though California does not make the list of the top-paying states, the San Francisco-Oakland-Hayward metropolitan area is one of the best-paying in the country; the average annual salary is $92,390.1
+According to the OES program, the top five highest-paying regions in 2018 were New York, Alaska, the District of Columbia, Illinois, and Hawaii, where the average electrician salaries were $77,810, $76,330, $76,030, $75,820, and $75,810, respectively.
+And even though California does not make the list of the top-paying states, the San Francisco-Oakland-Hayward metropolitan area is one of the best-paying in the country; the average annual salary is $92,390.

 In addition to good earning opportunities, there are many other advantages associated with electrician jobs, such as growth potential.
 These benefits are discussed in more detail below.
 This information can help give you a better understanding of what you might experience throughout your career.
 And if you are wondering about the different types of electrician jobs that you could encounter, check out the following categories:

 An apprentice electrician is typically enrolled in a four-year trade school program in which only a few weeks a year are actually spent in school and the rest of the time is made up of paid, on-the-job training.
 However, there are other routes to starting your career and becoming licensed, and if you'd like to learn more, then check out this article about preparing to become an electrician.

 Electrician apprentice and entry-level electrician jobs will usually require you to work under the direction of a licensed electrician.
 Although you will be learning the trade and likely shadowing someone with more experience, you can expect to complete a lot of the same work as a licensed or journeyperson electrician as you build up your knowledge and confidence.
 You could find yourself carrying out the following tasks: